yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 ```
 (Try not to use this after having booted into your installation of macOS, use the Shutdown inside the VM)

-It's important now to enter the setup screen so we can change the resolution of the UEFI to match that of macOS, since we are using a QEMU display.
+It's important to enter the setup screen so we can change the resolution of the UEFI to match that of macOS, since we are using a QEMU display.

 In the setup go to `Device Manager -> OVMF Platform Configuration -> Change Preferred` and select `1024x768`.
 Hit `ESC`, `Y`, `ESC`.
 Finally, you must select `Reset`, or else the settings will not be applied to the next boot.